 As Christmas approaches, we start to see the holiday decorations in the stores and television and newspaper ads for gift suggestions and sales.
 We are told to show our love for those in our lives by buying them the “perfect gift,” often at a premium price.
 Since many people are already strapped for cash in the midst of the recession, the stress induced by the pressure to buy is higher than ever.
 We wrestle with questions of who to buy for, what to buy and how much to spend.
 We rush out to crowded shopping malls and comb the packed aisles and racks in search of a gift which will either serve to express our love or fulfill an obligation.
 Most of us don’t stop to wonder, “Is this what Christmas is all about?”
 Religious or not, we can probably all agree that Christmas has been distilled down to a shopping and buying related event in this country for many people.
 If we think about it, we may consider it a sad reality, but a reality nonetheless.

+NOTE: This post was originally published on my previous blog, The Healing Project.
 It’s hard to believe, but it has been 6 months since I started “The Healing Project.”
-My first post was made on February 3, 2010, and outlined my quest to heal my health and my life over the course of one year.
-My healing project utilizes the principles of Louise Hay and other teachers and …
+My first post was made on February 3, 2010, and outlined my quest to heal my health and my life over the course of one year. …

 I just spent over a week without speaking.
 No, I didn’t go to an ashram or a silent retreat; I simply had no voice for nine days.
 My laryngitis was related to the flu virus that I mentioned in my last post and although it wasn’t unexpected, I never thought it would last so long.
 However, since I am a big believer in the messages of our physical ailments, I decided to look for the meaning and lessons of my “week of silence.”

 As a first step in my search for answers, I referenced “You Can Heal Your Life” to see what Louise Hay had to say about laryngitis.
 While I generally recognize myself and my situation in her remarks, I was left with a huge question mark on this one.